CYBERTEC PostgreSQL Logo

 Reducing the amount of transaction log written

-Increasing the distance between checkpoints leads to less WAL – but why does that actually happen?
+Increasing the distance between checkpoints leads to less WAL - but why does that actually happen?
 Remember: The whole point of having the transaction log in the first place, is to ensure that the system will always survive a crash.
 Applying these changes in the WAL to the data files will fix the data files and recover the system at startup.
 To do that safely, PostgreSQL cannot simply log the changes made to a block – in case a block is changed for THE FIRST TIME after a checkpoint, the entire page has to be sent to the WAL.
 All subsequent changes can be incremental.
 The point now is: If checkpoints are close together there are many “first times” and full pages have to be written to the WAL quite frequently.
-However, if checkpoints are far apart the number of full page writes will drop dramatically leading to a lot less WAL.
+If checkpoints are far apart the number of full page writes will drop dramatically leading to a lot less WAL.

 On heavily loaded systems we are not talking about peanuts – the difference can be quite significant.